 Do I have any beliefs that I am allowing to stand in my way of living my dream?

-Please feel free to write to me here, scroll on down to bottom of this page, if you have any questions or comments!
-(Or, if you prefer to contact me by e-mail write to me at email@example.com) to share even more!
-I love to hear all about what you discover by asking yourself each week’s question.)
+If you have any questions or comments, please feel free to write to me by e-mailing me at email@example.com I love to hear all about what you discover by asking yourself each week’s question.